Angiotensin II receptor blockers (ARBs)

 What are the alternatives to taking an ARB in pregnancy?

 There are a number of other medicines that can be used to treat high blood pressure, heart failure, and kidney disease in pregnancy.
-Your specialist doctor will be able to help you decide which of these is right for you.
+Your specialist will advise which of these is best.

 No treatment